gohugoio/hugo/content/en/variables/page.md

 : `true` if there are translations to display.

 .Keywords
-: the meta keywords for the content.
+: The meta keywords for the content.

 .Kind
-: the page's *kind*.
+: The page's *kind*.
 Possible return values are `page`, `home`, `section`, `taxonomy`, or `term`.
 Note that there are also `RSS`, `sitemap`, `robotsTXT`, and `404` kinds, but these are only available during the rendering of each of these respective page's kind and therefore *not* available in any of the `Pages` collections.

 .Language
-: a language object that points to the language's definition in the site configuration. `.Language.Lang` gives you the language code.
+: A language object that points to the language's definition in the site configuration. `.Language.Lang` gives you the language code.

 .Lastmod
-: the date the content was last modified. `.Lastmod` pulls from the `lastmod` field in a content's front matter.

- - If `lastmod` is not set, and `.GitInfo` feature is disabled, the front matter `date` field will be used.
- - If `lastmod` is not set, and `.GitInfo` feature is enabled, `.GitInfo.AuthorDate` will be used instead.

-See also `.ExpiryDate`, `.Date`, `.PublishDate`, and [`.GitInfo`][gitinfo].
+: The date on which the content was last modified.
+By default, if `enableGitInfo` is `true` in your site configuration, this is the Git author date, otherwise the front matter `lastmod` value.
+See [configuring dates] for a description of fallback values and precedence.
+See also `.Date`,`ExpiryDate`, `.PublishDate`, and [`.GitInfo`][gitinfo].

 .LinkTitle
-: access when creating links to the content.
+: Access when creating links to the content.
 If set, Hugo will use the `linktitle` from the front matter before `title`.

 .Next
 : Points up to the next [regular page](/variables/site/#site-pages) (sorted by Hugo's [default sort](/templates/lists#default-weight--date--linktitle--filepath)).
 Example: `{{ with .Next }}{{ .Permalink }}{{ end }}`.
 Calling `.Next` from the first page returns `nil`.